KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'Magic Mirror' in file `MMM-RNV.css`: Replace it with `MagicMirror²`
 2. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-3. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-4. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+3. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `rollup.config.js`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `rollup.config.js`: Replace it with built-in fetch.
-6. found 'node-fetch' in file `Backend.ts`: Replace it with built-in fetch.
+5. found 'node-fetch' in file `Backend.ts`: Replace it with built-in fetch.

 ## [MMM-RNV by jupadin](https://github.com/jupadin/MMM-RNV)